The Real Housewives of Orange County season 8

 The eighth season of The Real Housewives of Orange County, an American reality television series, was broadcast on Bravo.
-It aired from April 1, 2013 until September 1, 2013, and was primarily filmed in Orange County, California.
+It aired from April 1, 2013, until September 1, 2013, and was primarily filmed in Orange County, California.
 Its executive producers are Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen.

 The Real Housewives of Orange County focuses on the lives of Vicki Gunvalson, Tamra Barney, Gretchen Rossi, Alexis Bellino, Heather Dubrow and Lydia McLaughlin.
 It consisted of 22 episodes.

+This season marked the final regular appearances of Gretchen Rossi and Alexis Bellino.
+This season also marked the first departure of Lydia McLaughlin.
+She eventually returned for the show's 12th season.

 Production and crew

 In September 2012, Alexis Bellino revealed that The Real Housewives of Orange County had been renewed for an eighth season.
-In February 2013, the official cast, trailer and premiered dare were announced.
+In February 2013, the official cast, trailer and premiered date were announced.
 The season premiere "Bullies and Babies" was aired on April 1, 2013, while the twentieth episode "Cold Shoulders" served as the season finale, and was aired on August 5, 2013.
 It was followed by a three-part reunion that aired on August 12, August 19 and August 26, 2013 and a "Secrets Revealed" episode on September 1, 2013, which marked the conclusion of the season.
 Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Evolution Media.

 The following day after the final episode of season eight, the second spin-off to The Real Housewives of Orange County titled Tamra's OC Wedding premiered on Bravo, starring Barney and Eddie Judge.
 The series documented the couple as they prepared for their wedding and as well as the wedding day itself.
 The three-part miniseries chronicles the weeks prior to the couple's wedding as well as the wedding itself — which took place on June 15, 2013, at the Monarch Beach Resort in Dana Point, California.
 After the wedding and in future seasons, Barney is now known as Tamra Judge.

-On July 13, 2016 Bravo aired a "Special Episode" that featured a never before seen look at season eight.
+On July 13, 2016, Bravo aired a "Special Episode" that featured a never before seen look at season eight.
 All the cast members, full-time and recurring, returned to discuss the events that occurred during the season.
 After the episode aired, Gretchen Rossi claimed she was unhappy with the way the episode was edited to make her look like a liar.
 Rossi claimed she would be seeking legal action and might leak the emails she allegedly had from her time on the series.